146

 Santo have sabbhi pavedayanti.

-The beautifully designed royal chariots wear out,
+The well adorned chariots of kings wear out,

-But the |teaching of the sages::the teaching of the Buddhas that point to the nature of reality, the ultimate truth [sataṃ + dhamma]| does not age,
+but the |Dhamma of the sages::the teaching of the Buddhas that point to the nature of reality, the ultimate truth [sataṃ + dhamma]| does not age,

 the wise |make it known::pass it on, proclaim [pavedayati]| to the virtuous persons.